-<FN> NOTES:
+NOTES:

-- (1) Such options become exercisable in 33 1/3% increments based upon target market prices of the Company's common stock. - (2) The exercise price was equal to 100% of the fair market value of the Company's Common Stock as of the grant date.
+- (1) Such options become exercisable in 25% increments over a four-year period and expire 10 years from the date of grant. - (2) The exercise price was equal to 100% of the fair market value of the Company's Common Stock as of the grant date.